-Free Debt Consolidation Help Through A Nonprofit Debt Management Program
+Nonprofit Debt Management Program

 Taking out a loan to pay off debt is counter-intuitive, right?
 Especially when taking on a new loan requires hefty fees, rolled into your total balance, or a long repayment period.
 The InCharge Debt Consolidation Alternative, or debt management plan, is a program that gives you all of the benefits of debt consolidation without having to take out a new loan.
 With the debt management program, all of your payments are consolidated into one monthly payment that you pay to InCharge.
 InCharge then pays each of your creditors.
 InCharge helps you secure lower interest rates on many of the credit cards you do have (with exceptions), meaning that more of your monthly payment will go to pay off the balance, and less to interest.
 This will help you pay off your debt faster.
 The InCharge debt management plan is designed to help you get out of debt in 3-5 years, paying less than you would if you continued on your own, or even with traditional debt consolidation with higher interest rates.

 Is bill consolidation through a debt management program free?
 No. All debt consolidation help comes at a price.
 When you work with a bank or other for-profit debt consolidation firm, you will pay fees in the form of interest and loan origination charges to secure and maintain a debt consolidation loan.
 If you work with a nonprofit organization, like InCharge Debt Solutions, you will pay a set-up fee (on average, $40) and a monthly fee to maintain it (average $25).
 It’s important when you consider debt relief solutions that you compare interest rates and fees.
 Before pursuing any credit card consolidation program, ask your the following questions: